 Ashlee Schneider is a music teacher and holds degrees in music performance and elementary education from Cornell College.
 She has taught flute and piano for over 15 years, 10 of which included teaching Alyssa.
 Ashlee also taught elementary music in the classroom for 5 years in the Kaneland School District, before deciding to exclusively teach out of her home studio.

 In addition to teaching flute and piano students, Ashlee home schools her four children and is expecting a new baby in the fall.
 Ashlee sees the joy that music brings to the lives of young people on a daily basis and would love to help the Alyssa Alvin Foundation for Hope bring this joy to children battling cancer.

 Carmen is a professional with nearly thirty years of Corporate and Non-Profit Accounting & Financial experience.
-She is a Certified Public Accountant, and holds a Bachelors degree from Loyola University.
+She is a Certified Public Accountant, and holds a Bachelors degree from Loyola University, Chicago.
 Carmen, through her volunteer and non-profit work believes in the impact that early education makes on children with music being one way to further their growth and learning.
 Thus the mission of the Alyssa Alvin Foundation for Hope provides an opportunity for children with a life threatening disease to continue to be motivated to learn and experience a bit of joy in music and art.